 Use a carrier plastic carrier or makeshift box made of a material that your hamster cannot easily chew through during your move.
 Make holes for ventilation in the carrier small enough so that your hamster will not squeeze its way out – you’d be surprised how much a hamster can compress itself and slip through seemingly impossibly small escape holes.

 Train Your Pet to Travel

-Before your move is the time to make your pets’ carrier a safe spot.
+Before your move is time to make your pets’ carrier a safe spot.
 Leave your pets’ carrier in an easily accessible place where they can examine it daily.
-Place your pets’ favorite toy, a blanket, anything with a familiar scent, inside of their carrier and it will naturally become a place they gravitate to if they want to hide out on the hectic day of your move.
+Place your pets’ favorite toy, a blanket, or anything with a familiar scent, inside of their carrier and it will naturally become a place they gravitate to if they want to hide out on the hectic day of your move.